NCAR/climate-primer-water/doc/ch5_attribution.rst

     sands have high albedo and show up as relatively bright in this visible satellite imagery.

-    Dark colored surfaces have low albedo and absorb solar energy.
+    Dark-colored surfaces have low albedo and absorb solar energy.
 This impacts the solar energy absorbed by Earth.
 Forest areas appear dark on visible satellite images, and are more efficient at absorbing solar energy.
 Bodies of water appear very dark and have very low albedos.